The following contains installation, introduction, and other information about the Eclipse plugin for saker.build.

 A new empty project will be created.
 You can add the saker.build system for it by right-clicking on it and choosing Configure > Add saker.build nature:

-If you have automatic builds turned off (we recommend doing that), and don't have a build file, you can add a new build file by right clicking the project and using the Saker.build > Add new build file option:
+If you don't already have a build file in your project tree, you can add a new one by right clicking the project and using the Saker.build > Add new build file option:

 This will cause an empty